 Rvisualization.com.
 Easy pictograms using R. Making infographics using R and Inkscape - Vik's Blog.
 I have been making charts with R for almost as long as I have been using R, and with good reason: R is an amazing tool for filtering and visualizing data.

-Notice three things about the figure above.
 Custom point style in plot.
-Math Annotation in R. Fonts in R Graphics.
-R List of Colours.
+Math Annotation in R. R List of Colours.
 Animating the Metropolis algorithm.
 The Metropolis algorithm, and its generalization (Metropolis-Hastings algorithm) provide elegant methods for obtaining sequences of random samples from complex probability distributions.

 When I first read about modern MCMC methods, I had trouble visualizing the convergence of Markov chains in higher dimensional cases.
 So, I thought I might put together a visualization in a two-dimensional case.
 I’ll use a simple example: estimating a population mean and standard deviation.
 We’ll define some population level parameters, collect some data, then use the Metropolis algorithm to simulate the joint posterior of the mean and standard deviation.